-General call extension can be added manually but Google Ads may ad automated call extensions if your website has a contact number and you have call-based business goals or specific call campaigns.
+General call extension can be added manually but Google and Microsoft may ad automated call extensions if your website has a contact number and you have call-based business goals or specific call campaigns.

 Automated message extensions

 These don’t require any set up either.
-Google Ads may use automated message extensions if you’ve set business goals regarding receiving text messages.
+Google and Microsoft may use automated message extensions if you’ve set business goals regarding receiving text messages.